Italy's 5-Star unsettles PD with tough terms for coalition deal

 Currently, VAT will rise from Jan.
 1 unless the government can find 23 billion euros ($26 billion) elsewhere.

-Salvini had promised swinging tax cuts for 2020 that economists warned could put unsustainable pressure on Italy’s towering debt mountain.
+Salvini had promised swingeing tax cuts for 2020 that economists warned could put unsustainable pressure on Italy’s towering debt mountain.

 Additional reporting by Valentina Consiglio, Gavin Jones in Rome; Writing by Crispian Balmer; Editing by Jon Boyle